auridevil/iis_classes_2019_src/README.md

 yarn start
 ```

-It will be opened preview window via Chrome, and track change of `PITCHME.md`.
+It will be opened preview window via Chrome, and track change of `LESSON1.md` and `LESSON2.md`.

 ### Build deck